Learnings from successful NFT collections July 24, 2023

 Make concepts accessible

 For mass adoption to truly take hold, the concepts need to be made clear to understand.
-Why would people invest interest and possibly funds in a branded project without fully understanding the point?
+Why would people invest interest and possibly funds in a branded collection without fully understanding the point?

 Enter: Dior.
 The luxury fashion house recently dropped a new line of men’s sneakers designed by menswear artistic director, Kim Jones, that come with accompanying NFTs minted on Ethereum.
 Sure, fashion NFTs have been done before, but what really made headlines was the marketing behind the collection.
 The core messaging behind this campaign was the idea of owning a ‘digital twin’ of your sneakers.